fnalways/terminus-docs/docs/overview/terminus/data.md

   [File Management Tool](../../how-to/terminus/files/)<br>
   [Use Settings to back up](../../how-to/terminus/settings/backup.md)<br>
-  How to use the [Backup & Restore](../../how-to/space/backup.md#backup) function of Terminus Space to view backup records, and restore Terminus to the local machine and Terminus Space through backup
+  How to use the [Backup & Restore](../../how-to/space/backup.md#backup) function of Terminus Space to view backup records, and restore Terminus to the local machine and Terminus Space through backup.

 - Developer